Saxifraga nathorstii

-Saxifraga nathorstii, Nathorst's saxifrage, is a species of flowering plant belonging to the family Saxifragaceae.
+Saxifraga nathorstii, or Nathorst's saxifrage, is a species of flowering plant belonging to the family Saxifragaceae.
 Saxifraga nathorstii is a putative allotetraploid hydrid between S. aizoides and S. oppositifolia, and morphologically intermediate, even in terms of pollen, between the parent species.

-It is native and endemic to Greenland, and has a limited distribution in Northeast Greenland.
+It is native and endemic to Greenland, with a limited distribution in Northeast Greenland.

 Description

 It is a somewhat densely tufted perennial with 3 – 6 cm high ascending stems.
 The singular sordid pink to fleshy coloured flowers are 8 – 15 mm wide, have 5 petals, which do not overlap, and 5 sepals 2 – 3 mm long.

 Stems with alternate to opposite 4 – 9 mm long lance-shaped leaves with a pointed oval apex.

 Distribution and habitat

 Commonly found on moist sandy to gravelly soils, e.g. in riverbeds sand and gravel or desiccated ponds.

 Distribution ranges from Danmarks Island (70°30'N) to Jonsbu, Hochstetter Foreland (75°20'N).